-- Level 1 Quoted market prices in active markets for identical assets or liabilities: - Level 2 Inputs other than quoted market prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices); and - Level 3 Unobservable inputs such as inputs for the asset or liability that are not based on observable market data.
+- Level 1 Quoted market prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted market prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices); and - Level 3 Unobservable inputs such as inputs for the asset or liability that are not based on observable market data.

-For financial assets and liabilities that are valued at other than fair value on its balance sheets (i.e., deposits in cash management pools, accounts receivable, bank indebtedness, accounts payable and accrued liabilities), fair value approximates their carrying value at each balance sheet date due to their short-term maturities.
-The carrying amount of non-revolving credit facility payable approximates fair value on a discounted cash flow since this obligation bears interest at market rates.
-The fair value of the term loan payable is equivalent to its carrying value as the fixed interest rate approximates market interest rates at September 30, 2023.
-Fair value is determined using Level 2 inputs.
+For financial assets and liabilities that are valued at other than fair value on its balance sheets (i.e., deposits in cash management pools, accounts receivable, accounts payable and accrued liabilities), fair value approximates their carrying value at each balance sheet date due to their short-term maturities.
+The carrying amount of the non-revolving credit facility payable approximates fair value on a discounted cash flow since this obligation bears interest at market rates.

+Long-term debt was originally measured at fair value and subsequently measured at amortized cost.
+Fair value was determined using Level 2 inputs.
 Level 3 inputs are used to determine the fair value of pension plan assets contained within the infrastructure and real estate funds.